jeffknupp/talks/wharton-web-conference-14.md

 Note: GET: get a resource (page, image, video, etc); POST: create a new resource; PUT/PATCH: create/update resources DELETE: delete resource

+## The Web Demystified

+To understand how REST APIs work, we have to understand how the web works.

+Everything you see on the web is transferred to your computer using HTTP.

+## The Anatomy of a HTTP Request

+What happens when we type `http://www.jeffknupp.com` into our browser?

+Let's trace the lifecycle of a browser's request.

+## Step 1: DNS Lookup

+A protocol called the Domain Name Service (DNS) is used to find the "real" (IP) address of `jeffknupp.com`.

+## Step 2: Make HTTP `GET` Request

+The browser sends a `GET` request to `192.168.1.1` for the page at address `/` (the home or "root" page).

+## Step 3: Revenge of the Web Server

+The *web server* (a program used to service HTTP requests to *serve* a web site) receives the request, finds the associated `HTML` file, and sends it as an HTTP Response.

+Note: HTML is a markup language that describes the layout and styling af a web page in plain text.

+## Step 4: Browser Rendering

+The browser receives the HTML and creates the graphical representation of the web page.

+## Step 5: Downloading of Page Assets

+If there are any images, videos, or scripts that the HTML makes reference to, separate HTTP `GET` requests are made for those as well.

+## Requests Without a Browser

+Programs, like `curl`, can also issue HTTP requests

+Note: Instead of rendering the page, they simply print out the HTML returned in the HTTP response

+## `curl` is a Program Talking To a Program

+`curl` talks to the webserver, using a public API (via HTTP)

+## Expose Yourself

+A REST API exposes your internal system to the outside world

+## Expose Yourself (continued)

+It's also a fantastic way to make a system available to other, internal systems within an organization.

+Note: HTTP clients exist for every language immaginable

+## Expose Yourself (continued)

+Examples of popular REST APIs:

+* Twitter
+* GitHub
+* Google (for almost all services)

+## REST APIs Are Now Table Stakes For SaaS

+If you're a SaaS provider, you are expected to have a REST API for people to write programs to interact with your service.

+Note: Doesn't matter if this was ever your intention or not.
+You're expected to have one and thus mus spend time and money developing it, lest you look silly by not having one.